-On 1 October 2011, General Martin E. Dempsey, USA, replaced Admiral Mullen to become the 18th Chairman of the Joint Chiefs of Staff.
-In addition to leading several senior operational commands during the GWOT, Dempsey had also headed the US Army Training and Doctrine Command and served briefly as the 37th Chief of Staff of the US Army.
-Meanwhile, Admiral James Alexander Winnefeld, Jr., USN, had already replaced General Cartwright on 5 August to become the 9th Vice Chairman of the Joint Chiefs of Staff.
-He had recently led US Northern Command and previously directed the Joint Staff's Strategic Plans and Policy Division (J-5) and Joint Innovation and Experimentation at US Joint Forces Command.
-Together, these men possessed a wealth of experience and were well prepared to build on the successes of their predecessors.
+On 1 October 2011, General Martin E. Dempsey, USA, became the eighteenth Chairman of the JCS.
+Prior to that he had led the US Army's Training and Doctrine Command and then served briefly as the thirty-seventh Chief of Staff of the US Army.
+Admiral James A. Winnefeld, Jr., USN, had meanwhile relinquished leadership of US Northern Command to become the ninth Vice Chairman of the Joint Chiefs on 4 August.